xwjcool123/BlockTunerMod/README.md

 ## About

 This is the fabric version of BlockTuner.

+If you want a forge version, please visit [this page](https://github.com/APeng215/BlockTuner-forge).

 If you want the data pack for older versions of Minecraft, please visit [this page](https://github.com/xwjcool123/blocktuner).

 This mod requires fabric API.